openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

 a more test friendly API to test authors.

 This API will primarily take the form of a set of event listener callbacks.
-A test will be able to "listen" for a specifc event occuring and be informed about it when it does.
+A test will be able to "listen" for a specific event occurring and be informed about it when it does.
 Examples of events might include:

 - An EncryptedExtensions handshake message being sent